 30th September – Last Date of Return filling for audit cases

 Salaried individuals can file their income tax returns basis their Form 16.
 Most of their income details are mentioned in their Form 16 issued by their employers.
 Our guide on Form 16 will help you understand all about the importance and filing with the help of Form 16.

 There are different documents required for income tax filing that need to be kept ready before you file your taxes.
 These include Form 16, Form 16A, investment receipts and proofs.
 Read our guide on document checklist that will help you be ready to file taxes.

 Indian Income tax laws, tax individuals per different slab rates of income.
 The basic exemption limit is Rs 2,50,000.
 Income tax department charges different tax slabs at the rates ranging from 10% up to 30%.
 Our guide on income tax slab rates will explain these in detail.
 You can easily estimate your tax liability by using our tax calculator and know how much taxes you owe to the government.

 Income tax returns (ITR)

 Tax returns are a statement of your earnings from various sources of income that include the tax liability, details of tax paid, and other refunds that are eligible to receive from the government.
-Our guide on ITR forms will help you choose the correct ITR form for tax filing.
+Our guide on Which ITR to File will help you choose the correct ITR form for tax filing.

 Claiming refund of taxes paid